‘Goblin’ Special Episode: Gong Yoo Interested To Work With Lee Dong Wook Again

 A video posted by tvN????Goblin (@goblin.drama) on

-Indeed one of the highlights of Goblin is the chemistry of Gong and Lee and their adorable “bromance.”
+Indeed, one of the highlights of Goblin is the chemistry of Gong and Lee and their adorable “bromance.”
 While viewers initially hesitated in the Goblin-Eun Tak love angle because of the characters’ obvious age gap, the deities’ “bromance” never failed to engage viewers who could never get enough of the Hallyu stars.

 Gong Yoo expressed his interest in working with Lee Dong Wook in another drama, and this is not really surprising seeing as how well viewers received the two.

 Dong Wook was particularly good in improvisation and ad lib and was often adding ways to make his lighter scenes look funnier.
-It was actually his idea to wear the Grim Reaper’s crown pin on his lapel, and this small detail provided an Easter Egg for viewers on one of the biggest mysteries of the k-drama—his real identity.
+It was actually his idea to wear the Grim Reaper’s crown pin on his lapel, and this small detail provided an Easter Egg for viewers on one of the biggest mysteries of the K-drama—his real identity.
 In reality, Lee Dong Wook said he really only wanted to “brag” that he was previously a king.
 The actor expressed his mutual desire in working with Gong Yoo in the future.

 “Dear Mr. Goblin, Gong Yoo.
 We had beautiful days.
 I wasn’t lonely, thanks to you.
 If we could work together again, I think we can have more fun.”